Transferring to Texas

 Please use form TCFP-045, Record Review Request Form, to request a review of your records to determine eligibility.
 Prior to submittal, please create an account at FIDO to obtain a personal identification number (FIDO PIN).

-If it is determined that your training meets the training requirements for the certification discipline(s) sought, and you meet any pre-requisite requirements as identified in the appropriate commission rule, you will be issued a commission Personal Identification Number (PIN).
-Furthermore, you will be provided with a Qualification Number (Qual#) for each level of certification you are eligible to test.
+If it is determined that your training meets the training requirements for the certification discipline(s) sought, and you meet any pre-requisite requirements as identified in the appropriate commission rule, you will be provided with a Qualification Number (Qual#) for each level of certification you are eligible to test.
 If your training does not meet the commission's minimum requirements, you will receive a letter of explanation.

 Complete the commission-designated skill evaluation process.